untypedjay/tech-to-go/dotnet/architecture.md

 - information about the data types in an Assembly
 - fixed part of the CIL
-- access via Reflection
+- access via reflections

 ## Full Framework: Private Assemblies

-- install by copy (no entries in registry)
+- installed by copy (no entries in registry)
-- used by an application
+- used by one application
 - installed in same directory of the application
-- Configuration: Application.exe.config
+- Configuration: `Application.exe.config`

 ## Full Framework: Public (Shared) Assemblies